"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 Gravity Forms Constant Contact – Add leads to your list when users submit a form.

 Event Tracking For Gravity Forms – Track events with Google Analytics.
-The plugins support GA4 and GTM (Google tag manager).
+The plugins support GA4 and GTM (Google Tag Manager).

-WPForms vs Gravity forms Pricing
+WPForms vs Gravity Forms Pricing

-And you have to put your option against your business needs to make the right decision.
 For example, do you want to create a conversational form, add spam protection, file uploads, etc

 WPForms have forever free options for those with a simple contact form need.
 It comes with limited form features.

-If all you need is a simple contact us form with email, website, name, and text area field, WPForms has the edge.
+If all you need is a simple Contact Us form with email, website, name, and text area field, WPForms has the edge.

 Let’s walk through some of the options…